 The Federal Law on this subject is covered in Title 18 U.S.C. § 1501, which provides in relevant part: Assault on Process Server Whoever knowingly and willingly obstructs, resists or opposes any officer of the United States, or other people duly authorized, in serving, or attempting to serve or execute, any legal or judicial writ or process of any court of the United States…shall, except as otherwise provided by law, be fined not more than $300 or imprisoned not more than one year, or both.

 (a) Summons - Issuance.
-Upon the filing of the complaint the clerk shall forthwith issue a summons and deliver it to the plaintiff or the plaintiff's attorney, who shall cause the summons and a copy of the complaint to be served in accordance with this rule.
-Upon request of the plaintiff separate or, additional summonses shall issue against any defendants.
+Upon the filing of the complaint, the clerk shall forthwith issue a summons and deliver it to the plaintiff or the plaintiff's attorney, who shall cause the summons and a copy of the complaint to be served in accordance with Alaska Rules of Civil Procedure.
+Upon request of the plaintiff, separate or additional summonses shall issue against any defendants.

 (b) Summons - Form.
-The summons shall be signed by the clerk, be under the seal of the court, contain the name of the court and the names of the parties, be directed to the defendant, state the name and address of the plaintiff's attorney, if any, otherwise the plaintiff's address, and the time within which these rules require the defendant to appear and defend, and shall notify the defendant that in case of defendant's failure to do so judgment by default will be rendered against the defendant for the relief demanded in the complaint.
+The summons shall be signed by the clerk, be under the seal of the court, contain the name of the court and the names of the parties, be directed to the defendant, and state the name and address of the plaintiff's attorney, if any, otherwise the plaintiff's address, and the time within which Alaska Rules of Civil Procedure require the defendant to appear and defend, and shall notify the defendant that in case the defendant fails to do so judgment by default will be rendered against the defendant for the relief demanded in the complaint.

 (c) Methods of Service - Appointments to Serve Process - Definition of Peace Officer

-(1) Service of all process shall be made by a peace officer, by a person specially appointed by the Commissioner of Public Safety for that purpose or, where a rule so provides, by registered or certified mail.
+(1) Service of all process shall be made by a peace officer, by a person specially appointed by the Commissioner of Public Safety for that purpose or, where the Alaska Rules of Civil Procedure so provides, by registered or certified mail.

 (2) A subpoena may be served as provided in Rule 45 without a special appointment.

-(3) Special appointments for the service of all process relating to remedies for the seizure of persons or property pursuant to Rule 64 or for the service of process to enforce a judgment by writ of execution shall only be made by the Commissioner of Public Safety after a thorough investigation of each applicant, and such appointment may be made subject to such conditions as appear proper in the discretion of the Commissioner for the protection of the public.
+(3) Special appointments for the service of all processes relating to remedies for the seizure of persons or property pursuant to Alaska Rules of Civil Procedure Rule 64 or for the service of process to enforce a judgment by writ of execution shall only be made by the Commissioner of Public Safety after a thorough investigation of each applicant.
+Such appointment may be made subject to such conditions as appear proper in the discretion of the Commissioner for the protection of the public.
 A person so appointed must secure the assistance of a peace officer for the completion of the process in each case in which the person may encounter physical resistance or obstruction to the service of process.

 (4) Special appointments for the service of all processes other than the process as provided under paragraph (3) of this subdivision shall be made freely when substantial savings in travel fees and costs will result.

-(5) The term "peace officer" as used in these rules shall include any officer of the state police, members of the police force of any incorporated city, village, or borough, United States Marshals and their deputies, other officers whose duty is to enforce and preserve the public peace, and within the authority conferred upon them, persons specially appointed pursuant to paragraph (3) of this subdivision.
+(5) The term "peace officer" as used in these Alaska Rules of Civil Procedure shall include any officer of the state police, members of the police force of any incorporated city, village, or borough, United States Marshals and their deputies, and other officers whose duty is to enforce and preserve the public peace, and within the authority conferred upon them, persons specially appointed pursuant to paragraph (3) of this subdivision.

 (d) Summons - Personal Service.
 The summons and complaint shall be served together.
-The plaintiff shall furnish the person making service with such copies as are necessary.
+The plaintiff shall furnish the person doing service with such copies as are necessary.
 Service shall be made as follows:

 (3) Incompetent Persons.
 Upon an incompetent person, by delivering a copy of the summons and complaint personally - [a] To the guardian of the person or a competent adult member of the person's family with whom the person resides, or if the person is living in an institution, then to the director or chief executive officer of the institution, or if service cannot be made upon any of them, then as provided by order of the court; and [b] Unless the court otherwise orders, also to the incompetent.